CharbelNemnom/Power-MVP-Elite/Azure Stack/Azure Backup Server/README.md

 - Existing Active Directory in the tenant space where you plan to deploy Azure Backup Server.
 - Exiting virtual network and at least one subnet.
 - As an Azure Stack operator, you need to download the following marketplace items:
     - Windows Server 2016 Full Image
     - PowerShell Desired State Configuration Extension
     - Microsoft Antimalware ExtensionCustom Script Extension for Windows
     - Microsoft Azure Diagnostic Extension for Windows Virtual Machines
     - Azure Performance Diagnostics

 ### Azure Backup Server

 For Azure Backup Server, you need to have the following:

+- Azure Subscription
-- Azure SubscriptionCreate Azure Recovery Services Vault
+- Create Azure Recovery Services Vault
 - Download the Vault Credentials File from the Vault in Azure
-- Download Azure Backup Server Version 3 setup files from here
+- Download Azure Backup Server Version 3 setup files

 You can find more information on how to deploy Azure Backup Server on Azure Stack here: